 by Mike Doyle

-As a manager you may often be faced either with your own need to attend a professional conference or requests by your team members to attend one.
+As a manager you may often be faced either with your own need to attend a professional conference or justify conference attendance by your team members.
 Professional conferences can be expensive and not all budget managers understand their importance or the benefits derived by conference attendees.
 In this article, Mike Doyle discusses how to go about justifying the expense of attending a conference and provides some handy worksheets you can use to do so.